progmaticltd/homebox/docs/features.md

 The system can create a skeleton for a static web site for you, with two https certificates as well.
 The certificates created, for instance for the domain example.com, will be www.example.com and example.com.

-You can also use [Hugo](https://gohugo.io/) and its [numerous themes](https://themes.gohugo.io/) to create your site.
-The nginx server will be configured as a reverse proxy for your site, using a systemd Hugo service.

-The hugo web site content need to be placed in the backup folder:

-`backup/\<domain-name\>/website-hugo/`

-The site will be synchronised on the server, and served by Hugo systemd daemon, protected by AppArmor.

 ## Modular components